Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

 Figure~\ref{fig:rep_traj} qualitatively compares the representative trajectories generated by SAGES and CVX–SCP.
-In the free-flyer scenario, Figs.~\ref{fig:rep_traj_ff_1} and \ref{fig:rep_traj_ff_2} illustrate two maneuvers initiated from the same state but commanded to execute a fast and a slow left passage.
-The former reaches its terminal waypoint in 24.8 s, while the latter requires 38.4 s; both remain collision-free and accurately reflect their respective high-level behaviors.
+In the free-flyer scenario, Figs.~\ref{fig:rep_traj_ff_1} and \ref{fig:rep_traj_ff_2} depict two maneuvers initialized from the same state but executing a fast and a slow left passage, respectively, under the commands ``\textit{To preserve clearance, a left-bias routing skirts the KOZ with rapid motion}'' and ``\textit{Perform a broad left-side arc, expanding clearance for extended standoff with minimal \(\Delta v\).}'' The former reaches its terminal waypoint in 24.8 s, while the latter requires 38.4 s; both remain collision-free and accurately reflect their respective high-level behaviors.
 By contrast, the CVX initialization produces an initially unsafe trajectory.
 Although the SCP refinement eventually recovers feasibility, the required corrections are substantial, leading to inflated fuel expenditure and a noticeable deviation from the intended motion.

 A similar trend is observed in the spacecraft proximity operations scenario.
-Starting from $\boldsymbol{x}_{\mathrm{qns},i} = [0,-110,-2.4, 5.8$, $0.8, 4.2]~\mathrm{m}$ under the command \texttt{“Approach the target over 4.7 orbits, then circumnavigate while maintaining a safe relative orbit’’} (Behavior~0), the trajectories produced by each initialization method and their SCP-refined counterparts are shown in Fig.~\ref{fig:rep_traj_rpod}, together with the corresponding control profiles.
+Starting from $\boldsymbol{x}_{i} = [0,-110,-2.4, 5.8$, $0.8, 4.2]~\mathrm{m}$ under the command \textit{“Approach the target over 4.7 orbits, then circumnavigate while maintaining a safe relative orbit’’} (Behavior~0), the trajectories produced by each initialization method and their SCP-refined counterparts are shown in Fig.~\ref{fig:rep_traj_rpod}, together with the corresponding control profiles.
 The CVX warm-start enters the approach phase with inadequate RN-plane separation and only widens the relative orbit immediately before arrival.
 This yields a trajectory that is highly passively unsafe, inducing large corrective maneuvers during SCP and consequently increasing the overall control effort.
 In contrast, the SAGES-WS generates a safe RN-plane offset from the outset and transitions smoothly into the terminal circumnavigation.
-Only a small correction is required to satisfy the continuous-time passive safety constraints, resulting in a final SAGES trajectory that remains nearly indistinguishable from its warm-start (SAGES-WS).
+Only a small correction is required to satisfy the continuous-time passive safety constraints, resulting in a final SAGES trajectory that remains nearly indistinguishable from its warm-start.